 - Complimentary, Alternative, and Lifestyle Medicine

 Anne Yoshino, MD

-Dr. Anne works part-time at Sunshine Clinic in the summer and at Banner University Medical Center in Tucson part-time.
+Dr. Anne works part-time at Sunshine Clinic in the summer and at Banner University Medical Center in Tucson in the winter.

 Dr. Anne Yoshino graduated from the University of Arizona with a BA in Biology/Chemistry, Summa Cum Laude, and received her degree in Internal Medicine from the University of Southern California Keck School of Medicine.
 She retired from private practice in Tucson, AZ in 2008.
 She is a member of the Pima County Medical Society, Tucson Society of Women Physicians, Physicians for Social Responsibility, and the American College of Physicians.

 Dr. Anne grew up in Tuscon, Arizona and speaks both English and Spanish.
 She looks forward to coming up to Alaska every summer and working in this beautiful state.
 She says “I enjoy working in Talkeetna and Willow as well as Tucson, to get to know and interact with community members and tourists.
 I find this very rewarding to be able to work together with people and their health related issues.”

 Raised in a small town south of Pittsburgh, Pennsylvania, Dr. Frantz attended Washington and Jefferson College, graduating in 1993 with a Bachelors of Science in Biology.
 At the University of Pittsburgh, he attended the School of Dental Hygiene, receiving his R.D.H in 1996, then continued his education to graduate with his Doctorate of Dental Medicine in 2000.
 Dr. Frantz’s previous experience as a general dental practice owner and associate is a tremendous asset to SCHC in providing dental health education and care for the families in the community and surrounding areas.